-Large quantities of UXO have been collected at MMR during past UXO sweeps, and additional UXO is occasionally encountered during training events; however, the types, quantities, and locations of UXO found at MMR were not documented.
-During UXO sweeps, up to 5 UXO items were cleared within the State-owned lands in the North Ridge Tract, and up to 20 UXO items were cleared in the Center Tract (DPW-ENV, 2017).
+Large quantities of UXO have been collected at MMR during past UXO sweeps, and additional UXO is occasionally encountered during training events.
 The Army has completed periodic surface and limited subsurface management activities of MEC on state-owned land at MMR to meet safety requirements for both operational and conservation activities.
-The Army has conducted several studies and that determined that MC associated with source areas at MMR, including at the North Ridge, Center, and South Ridge Tracts, are not expected to migrate off range at levels that would pose an unacceptable risk to human or ecological receptors (USAEC & USACE, 2009; USAG-HI, 2015a).
+The Army has conducted studies that determined that MC associated with source areas at MMR, including at the North Ridge, Center, and South Ridge Tracts, are not expected to migrate off range at levels that would pose an unacceptable risk to human or ecological receptors (USAEC & USACE, 2009; USAG-HI, 2015a).
 None of the MC found in the soil were detected at concentrations greater than USEPA Region 9 industrial soil RSLs.
 RSLs are risk-based concentrations for the Superfund/RCRA programs.
 They are used for site screening and as initial cleanup goals, if applicable.
 RSLs are used to help identify areas, contaminants, and conditions that do not require further Federal attention at a particular site.
 Generally, at sites where contaminant concentrations fall below RSLs, no further action or study is warranted.
 Additionally, the potential for off-site migration of substances associated with MC at MMR is assessed via the Operational Range Assessment Program.
 UXO and discarded military munitions (DMM) stay in place and do not have the potential to migrate via soil and water like MC.
 Areas that contain or are likely to contain MEC are strictly monitored by the Army and are not accessible by the public (USACE-POH & USAG-HI, 2017b).
 When suspected UXO is found in a training area, it is reported to Range Control, and the explosive ordnance disposal (EOD) team investigates to identify the item and determine whether it is hazardous, can be removed, or must be destroyed in place.
 If destroyed in place, any remnants are removed following destruction (USAG-HI, 2018a).